-- 4.2.1 Figure 8 shows the relationships between the various components of the ELAS.
-The key components that make up ELAS are the: - (a) ELAS EVC; - (b) Service Boundary Point (SBP) at the End User Premises; and - (c) ELAS Pol at reference point 3a.
+- 4.2.1 The ELAS provides bidirectional point-to-point connectivity from a POI (reference point 3a), to a SBP at the end-user premise (reference point 3), as per Figure 8.
+ELAS supports appropriate attributes to allow the carriage of single or multiple application services with various bandwidth and QoS requirements. - 4.2.2 Figure 8 shows the relationships between the various components of the ELAS.
+The key components that make up ELAS are the: - (a) ELAS virtual connection; - (b) Service Boundary Point (SBP) at the End User Premises; and

+(c) ELAS Pol at reference point 3a.